-- to earn an exemption from the CSU-required English placement test.
+- Earn an exemption for the CSU required mathematics/English placement test.

-- to identify the need for additional preparation for college-level courses.
+- Identify the need for additional preparation for English and/or math coursework.

-- to adjust senior-year coursework to prepare for college-level courses.
+- Adjust senior-year coursework to prepare for college-level courses.

-- to avoid having to invest time and money in college remediation courses that do not count toward a baccalaureate degree.
+- Avoid having to invest time and money in college remediation courses that do not count toward a baccalaureate degree.

-8. How do students participate in the EAP?
+8. How and when do students participate in EAP?